fcdoc/doc/en/flashduty/mixin/alert_integration/oceanbase.md

 fi
 fi

-#Notifications will be sent only if the status is "In Alert" or "Alert Recovered".
-If the status is "Blocked" or "Suppressed", no notification will be sent
+#Notifications will be sent only if the status is "In Alert" or "Recovered"; if the status is "Blocked" or "Suppressed," no notification will be sent
 if [[ ${statusMd5} == ${active} || ${statusMd5} == ${Inactive} ]];then
 sendToFlashDuty
 fi